bormaxi8080/osint-repos-list/README.md

 # github-starred-repos-builder

-Shell script for build all your starred GitHub repositories information in Markdown document
+Shell script for build all your starred GitHub repositories information in Markdown document.

 ## Purposes: